filippos-p/TrendFollowing/README.md

 ![image](https://github.com/user-attachments/assets/104b15eb-ea99-41e9-9b22-b61614c26816)

+In the future we will introduce buffering techniques, so (hopefully) we won't trade daily, but only when we are over/under our allowed buffer edge.
+This way we will reduce trading costs.
 **Roadmap**:

 **i)** Show how to modify the data fetching function, so we can update daily our dictionary without needing to redownload the data.